 - Or for the ladies, experience what it’s like to wear an authentic kimono as you stroll the historic streets of Asakusa

 - Hit the slopes for the day on the nearest ski field to Tokyo.

-- Savour the Oiran-Geisha Night Dance Show at Roppongi Kaguwa
+- Savor the Oiran-Geisha Night Dance Show at Roppongi Kaguwa

 - Discover one of the top aquariums in Japan, Yokohama Hakkeijima Sea Paradise with the largest collection of marine life in Japan

-So, there you have it.
-This was my travel guide to all the unusual and weird things you should see in Tokyo.
-It’s a pretty safe place so I hope you get up to some exciting mischief – Just make sure you are covered with good travel insurance.
-Got any questions?
-Ask them in the comments below.
+So, there you have it – my travel guide to all the unusual and weird things you should see in Tokyo.
+It’s a pretty safe place, so I hope you get up to some exciting mischief – Just make sure you are covered with good travel insurance.